Analysis | How Huawei Landed at the Center of Global Tech Tussle

-China’s biggest tech firm, Huawei Technologies Co., has risen to global prominence as a leader in 5G, the much ballyhooed, next-generation wireless technology.
-It’s also become a major target for the US, which has been trying to convince its allies to ban Huawei equipment from their national networks on spying concerns.
+China’s biggest tech firm, Huawei Technologies Co., has risen to global prominence as a leader in 5G, the next-generation wireless technology.
+It’s also become a major target for the US, which has been leaning on allies to ban Huawei equipment from their national networks over spying concerns.
 In May 2022, Canada became the latest country to sign on to the American effort.
 Underlying the wrangling is the question of which country will take the lead in the nascent, “everything-connected” era, and who gets left behind.

 1. Why does the US have an issue with Huawei?

-US government officials say Huawei is dangerous in part because it could use its growing share of the telecom equipment market to spy for the Chinese government.
-Already in 2012, a report by the US House Intelligence Committee tagged Huawei and ZTE Corp. as potential security threats; the Federal Communications Commission in 2020 designated the companies as such and ordered US carriers to remove equipment made by them from their networks.
-Concerns about Huawei drove the 2018 decision by then-President Donald Trump to block a hostile takeover bid from Broadcom Ltd., based at the time in Singapore, for the US chipmaker Communal Inc. The deal could have curtailed American investments in chip and wireless technologies and handed global leadership to Huawei.
+US government officials say Huawei could use its substantial presence in the world’s telecommunications networks to spy for the Chinese government.
+In 2012, a report by the US House Intelligence Committee singled out Huawei and ZTE Corp., another Chinese communications equipment maker, as potential security threats; the Federal Communications Commission in 2020 designated the companies as such and ordered US carriers to pull Huawei and ZTE equipment from their networks.
+Already in 2018, concerns about Huawei drove then-President Donald Trump to block a hostile takeover that could have curtailed American investments in chip and wireless technologies and handed global leadership to the Chinese company.
 Such concerns have grown as carriers spend billions of dollars on new 5G networks, which will collect data and enable services on an unparalleled scale.

 2. How important is Huawei?

-In just over three decades it’s grown from an electronics re-seller into one of the world’s biggest private companies, with leading positions in telecommunications gear, smartphones, cloud computing and cybersecurity, and substantial operations in Asia, Europe and Africa.
-Huawei generated 850 billion yuan ($130 billion) in sales in 2019 -- more than Boeing Co.
-It’s plowed billions of dollars into 5G and broke into the top 10 recipients of US patents last year.
-It has helped build 5G networks in more than 10 countries and was set to do the same in another 20 in 2020.
+In just over three decades it’s grown from an electronics re-seller into one of the world’s biggest private companies, with leading positions in telecom gear, smartphones, cloud computing and cybersecurity, and substantial operations in Asia, Europe and Africa.
+Huawei generated 637 billion yuan ($96 billion) in revenue in 2021 -- more than twice that of Coca Cola Co.
+It’s plowed billions of dollars into 5G, breaking into the top 10 recipients of US patents in 2019, and helped to build 5G networks across the world.
 US sanctions spooked some Huawei customers and suppliers globally, while Chinese consumers and carriers rallied to its side.

 3. Why is its equipment a security issue?